 On February 5th of 1903, Jack Johnson outpointed “Denver” Ed Martin to win what was referred to at that time as the “Black” or “Colored” heavyweight championship of the world.
-Just three weeks later, “The Galveston Giant” outpointed tough Sam McVea to notch his first defense of the title.
-Johnson and McVea were both part of a group of gifted fighters excluded from competing for the universal heavyweight championship because of widespread bigotry.
+Then, just three weeks later, “The Galveston Giant” outpointed tough Sam McVea to notch his first defense of the title.
+Johnson and McVea were part of a group of gifted fighters excluded from competing for the universal heavyweight championship because of widespread bigotry.
 Johnson, McVea, Joe Jeannette, Harry Wills, Sam Langford, Big Bill Tate — all highly talented and and all denied the opportunities they deserved because they happened to be black.
 Of course, Johnson would go on to become the first black heavyweight champion, but only after he chased Tommy Burns to the other side of the globe.
 But that’s another story.

 This was only Sam’s seventh pro fight, but McVea rebounded with two wins including a knockout over Martin, thus setting up nicely a return with Johnson.
 Buoyed by their man’s stoppage of a fighter Johnson had failed to defeat inside the distance, McVea’s fans in Oxnard, California journeyed to Los Angeles to see the scheduled 20 round tilt, but they left disappointed.
 Sam McVea was a tremendously tough and powerful battler, but Jack Johnson, six years older and more experienced, was a truly gifted boxer and one of the finest defensive masters the heavyweight division has ever seen.